SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 in::input_pullup;     // Connect input to CCL IN0, IN1, IN2 for input 0, 1, 2, set input, pullup on
 in::input;            // Connect input to CCL IN0, IN1, IN2 for input 0, 1, 2, set input, pullup off
 in::input_no_pullup;  // Connect input to CCL IN0, IN1, IN2 for input 0, 1, 2, set input, pullup off
-in::ac;               // Connect input to the output of the internal analog comparator (input 0,1,2 from AC0,1,2) in::zcd;              // Connect input to the output of the zero crossing detector (input 0,1,2 from ZCD0,1,2) - DA-series only in::uart;             // Connect input to UART TX.
-Input 0 connects to UART0 TX, input 1 to UART1 TX, and input 2 to UART2 TX in::spi;              // Connect input to SPI.
+in::ac;               // Connect input to the output of the internal analog comparator in::uart;             // Connect input to UART TX.
+Input 0 connects to UART0 TX, input 1 to UART1 TX.
+Not valid for input 2 in::spi;              // Connect input to SPI.
 Input 0 and 1 connects to MOSI, and input 2 connects to SCK in::tca0;             // Connect input to TCA0.
 Input 0 connects to WO0, input 1 to WO1 and input2 to WO2
-in::tca1;             // Connect input to TCA1.
-Input 0 connects to WO0, input 1 to WO1 and input2 to WO2 - DA-series only
+in::tca;              // Synonym for tca0
 in::tcb;              // Connect input to TCB.
 Input 0 connects to TCB0 W0, input 1 to TCB1 WO, and input 2 to TCB2 WO.
-in::tcd;              // Connect input to TCD0.
-Input 0 connects to WOA, input 1 to WOB and input2 to WOC - DA-series only
 ```

-Notes specific to ATmega parts
-* The 48-pin and 64-pin DA-series parts have 6 LUTs.
-No pins for CCL5 are available in the 48-pin package.
-* On 28-pin versions of the ATmega 4808, 3208, 1608, and 808, IN1 and IN2 inputs for logic3 are not available.
-If all input pins for all logic blocks are needed, the event system workaround shown for the ATtiny parts in the examples can be used, though note that register names and values are different.
-Same principle applies to the DA-series devices with fewer pins.
+Notes for tinyAVR 2-series:
-* According to the datasheet for SPI as input source, inputs 0 and 1 connect to MOSI.
-Thus, on these parts, there is no input to the logic blocks for MISO.
-Note also that the order is different from the ATtiny parts.
+* Inputs 0 and 1 connect to MOSI, input 2 is SCK.
+Master mode only.
+Note also that the order is different from the other ATtiny parts, but the same as Dx-series and megaAVR 0-series.
-* If input on the highest-number Logic block is set to link, it will use the output of Logic0 (unless it's an early production DA-series - see the errata)
+* If input on the highest-number Logic block is set to link, it will use the output of Logic0
 * If you need to link input to logic block other than the n+1 block, you can use the event system for that.
+* Not all inputs are available on all parts; the event system can be used to substitute inputs.

 Accepted values for tinyAVR 0/1-series parts: